What is the Bloch Sphere, and why is it Important In Understanding Qubits and Quantum Computing?

 Who was Felix Bloch, the Inventor of the Bloch Sphere?

-Felix Bloch was a Swiss-American physicist awarded the Nobel Prize in Physics in 1952 for his pioneering work on developing the nuclear magnetic resonance (NMR) method of studying the magnetic properties of atomic nuclei.
+Felix Bloch was a Swiss-American physicist who was awarded the Nobel Prize in Physics in 1952 for his pioneering work on developing the nuclear magnetic resonance (NMR) method of studying the magnetic properties of atomic nuclei.
 He shared the Nobel Prize with Edward Mills Purcell, who had also made significant contributions to the development of NMR.
 He died in San Francisco in 1983.

 He was born in Zurich, Switzerland, in 1905 and studied physics at the Swiss Federal Institute of Technology before earning his doctorate at the University of Leipzig in Germany in 1928.
 He later worked at the University of Leipzig, the University of Chicago, and the Swiss Federal Institute of Technology before joining the faculty at Stanford University in 1939.